 For high school seniors you're probably getting a ton of communication from your colleges about what to prepare for next fall.
 It probably includes what to pack, choice of meal plans, Resident Life tips, etc.

 But for theatre majors, there isn't a whole lot the school can do to help prepare you for what's truly ahead of you for the next four years.
 How could they?
 Being a theatre major has its own set of challenges and triumphs.
-Having come from a program like this, I know that many of the people I've talked have had the same experiences.
+Having come from a program like this, I know that many of the people I've talked to have had the same experiences.
 For BFA students, it's going to be a bit different but maybe some of this applies to you as well.

 1. Humility (Should) Come Quickly

 You may be coming from a high school where you've gotten every single lead role.
 You may have been cast in every show you auditioned for.
 You may have won thespian awards and other accolades.
 But now you're about to jump into a much bigger talent pool.

 It might take a couple of years to start getting the roles you really want.
 You may have to be cast in smaller roles, or even not at all.
 You may be the most talented person at your high school, but once you start your college program, you may be in a classroom full of the most talented performers from their respective high schools as well.

 This can be a jarring reality for many college freshmen.
 They've been at the top of their classes back home but have to basically start from the bottom and work their way up again.
 The students who have picked up on this early on and set themselves on a course to work their tails off and be noticed, will do very well for the next four years.
 The ones that don't?
 Well it's going to be a rough time for them.

 The trick is to understand that as a Freshman, that your job is to be a sponge for the next year.
 You're not going to be the star of your school, so take the time to soak up as much information, training and advice you can.
 Learn from your classmates and start developing trusting relationships, they're going to be your cast-mates for the next four years.